ddevault/TrueCraft/README.md

 ## Get Involved

 If you want to keep up with development or contribute, join #truecraft on irc.esper.net.
-Pull request will be rejected from authors who have read any decompiled official Minecraft code.
+Pull requests will be rejected from authors who have read any decompiled official Minecraft code.

 ## Roadmap